Correct combat breathing: how and why

 1. Inhale and exhale at the same time – We need to train ourselves to inhale and exhale at the same time, with nose and mouth (naturally, effortlessly, slowly or fast at our wish)

-A note by Master Kongling – These are “basics” but in martial arts, when we use this word, we do not refer to something “easy” or “for beginners”, instead to something that is fundamental.
-This to say that it is not easy at all to follow this path, it is something that will come, gradually, with the time.
+A note by Master Kongling – This is our “base” but in martial arts, when we use this word, we never refer to something “easy” or “for beginners”, instead to something that is fundamental.
+This is to say that it is not easy at all to follow this path, it is something that will come, gradually, with time.
+We have to understand that these 3 are not tests to try once (this way anyone could do it) but a constant conditioning that slowly becomes second nature.

 How to reach the 3 goals

-• The first goal should be to avoid the biggest errors (perform movements in apnea, without coordination, etc.); we must take these three ideas as a direction of our training, experimenting with the effects of different breathing methods (eg. performing the fundamental technical exercises, read Basic 6 Dragons Kung Fu Exercises)
+• Our first goal should be to avoid the biggest errors (performing movements in apnea, without coordination, etc.); we must take the 3 mentioned steps as a direction of our training, experimenting with the effects of different breathing (eg. performing the fundamental technical exercises, read Basic 6 Dragons Kung Fu Exercises)

 • The only type of breathing control practices that are good even for a beginner, are those related to meditation (read A meditation mini-guide: how to start)

-A note by Master Kongling – One day, if we will have perseverance, we will obtain those results without even being aware of it, as it happens for all the skills that we truly have acquired.
+A note by Master Kongling – One day, if we will have perseverance, we will obtain those results without even being aware of it, as it happens for all the skills that we truly have acquired (read All the skills of 6 Dragons Kung Fu).

 Final notes